 How It Works: Why Resources Run Out or Replenish

 This how it works covers How It Works: Why Resources Run Out or Replenish within Finite & Renewable Resources for GCSE Chemistry.
-Revise Finite & Renewable Resources in Using Resources for GCSE Chemistry with 20 exam-style questions and 24 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 4 of 15 in this topic.
+Revise Finite & Renewable Resources in Using Resources for GCSE Chemistry with 20 exam-style questions and 17 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 3 of 16 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position